syncfusion-content/blazor-docs/blazor/dropdown-list/sorting.md

 # Sorting

-[Sorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_SortOrder) enables you to sort data in the `Ascending` or `Descending` order.
-To enable sorting in the DropDownList, set the `SortOrder` property to required value.
+The Sorting enables you to sort data in the `Ascending` or `Descending` order.
+To enable sorting in the DropDownList, set the [SortOrder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_SortOrder) property to required value.

 The available type of sort orders are.